Join our mailing list to stay informed!

 Yes, there’s no restriction on you being a director if your company goes into liquidation.

-You're only prevented from being appointed as a director if you become personally bankrupt, enter a personal insolvency agreement as an alternative to bankruptcy, or if ASIC disqualifies you due to issues with your conduct as director.
+You're only prevented from being appointed as a director if you become personally bankrupt, enter a Part X (10) Personal Insolvency Agreement as an alternative to bankruptcy, or if ASIC disqualifies you due to issues with your conduct as director.

 10. How do I Deal With a Liquidator‘s Claims Against me?